 There is also a suggestion of replacing or combining APR and BPR reliefs.
 The potential changes will particularly affect land and business owners.
 In addition, they are calling for a simplification to the taxation of farmhouses which may have an unfavourable effect on many farming businesses.

 The content of this article is for general information only and does not constitute tax advice.
 It should not be relied upon and action which could affect your business should not be taken without appropriate professional advice.

-Rosie joined Evolution ABS in 2012 and has recently completed her ACCA qualification.
-Rosie is now looking to continue her studying by sitting the Chartered Tax Advisor exams.
+Rosie joined Evolution ABS in 2012 and became ACCA qualified in July 2017.
+Rosie is now continuing her studies by sitting her Chartered Tax Exams.

 When Rosie isn’t studying or working, she is very active within Young Farmers and is currently Devon Federation of Young Farmers Vice County Chairman - in August 2020 Rosie came runner up in the National Federation of Young Farmers Senior Member of the Year!